 There are four display screens that you can cycle through in normal operating mode (see Figure 4.2 on p.
 47).
 Two of the four display screens are fixed and cannot be changed (Displays #3 & 4).
-The other two screens are programmable to show the information that you prefer and is discussed in this section.
+The other two screens are programmable to show the information that you prefer.